Post Digital Colours – Regional Edition

 “This painting is a quiet memory of a winter far away, where snow fell gently and time seemed to slow.
 It holds the feeling of stillness, wonder, and the soft beauty of a place that lives on in my heart.”

-Faez Fahmi (b.1998) is a Kelantan-born Malaysian artist with a Master’s in Fine Art and Technology from UiTM Shah Alam.
-His practice is deeply informed by his upbringing in Bachok, where the countryside and seaside shaped his sensitivity to light, form, and time.
-In his debut solo exhibition “Luar Jendela“, Faez translated these experiences into abstract, poetic interpretations that merge cultural heritage with contemporary sensibilities.
-His use of white cement for textured surfaces, alongside dripping acrylics and floral references, reflects both the vibrancy of Kelantanese life and his Malay roots.
+Faez Fahmi (b.
+1998) is deeply rooted in his upbringing in Bachok, Kelantan, where the countryside and seaside shaped his sensitivity to light, form, and time.
+In his debut solo exhibition “Luar Jendela”, Faez translated these experiences into abstract, poetic interpretations that merge cultural heritage with contemporary sensibilities.
+His distinctive method of building layered textures creates an illusion of emerging, almost tactile imagery.

-Faez’s visual language is grounded in sincerity, cultural memory, and personal emotion.
-He employs humble yet potent materials to explore themes of identity, nature, and harmony, creating works that resonate with depth and immediacy.
-His practice extends beyond traditional exhibition spaces, including initiatives such as the TRX Canvas Collective, where his exploration of color, form, and texture engages with broader conversations on multicultural urban life.
+His visual language is grounded in sincerity, cultural memory, and personal emotion.
+Employing humble yet potent materials, he explores themes of identity, nature, and harmony, creating works that resonate with depth and immediacy.
+Through rich textures and floral patterns, his compositions reflect both the vibrancy of his Kelantanese roots and his lived experience, where personal memory and environment converge.

-Alongside his painting practice, Loqman is also an avid landscape photographer.
-This interest informs his visual language, where he translates scenic moments of nature onto canvas, often reworking and manipulating these images into serene landscapes that reflect his photographic background.
+Alongside his painting practice, Loqman also works in graphic design and photography.
+These disciplines inform his visual approach, where he translates moments of nature onto canvas, often framed in a structured, photo-like composition that reflects his photographic background.
 For Loqman, photographing nature is a source of peace and tranquillity, and through his works, he shares these quiet, ethereal experiences shaped by years of observing the natural world through his lens.

-Loqman’s works explore the interplay between two opposing elements: the calm, structured interior space and the free, untamed nature beyond it.
-This contrast creates a sense of quiet balance, while also evoking curiosity and anticipation.
-The interior represents human life—order, memory, and presence—while the exterior landscape suggests freedom and a broader, unknown world.
-Although his paintings are devoid of human figures, traces of presence linger through objects and spatial arrangements, suggesting that someone has been there before.
-The home becomes a vessel of memory, while nature serves as both a setting for lived experiences and a quiet space for reflection, where the artist reconnects with himself.
+His works explore the interplay between two opposing elements: the calm, structured interior and the free, untamed landscape beyond.
+This contrast creates a quiet balance while evoking curiosity and anticipation.
+Though devoid of human figures, traces of presence linger through objects and spatial arrangements, suggesting memory and inhabitation.
+The home becomes a vessel of memory, while nature serves as both a site of experience and a reflective space for reconnection.

-Tong Xin Lim (b.2001), an emerging Malaysian artist who navigates the intersection of tradition and contemporaneity, exploring themes of identity, culture, and personal experience.
-Trained in fine arts, she has developed a distinctive visual language characterized by intricate detail and a nuanced engagement with mixed media.
-Her works draw from cultural memory while responding to the complexities of contemporary life, forming layered visual narratives that resonate on both personal and collective levels.
+Tong Xin Lim (b.2001) is an emerging Malaysian artist whose practice blends traditional and contemporary approaches to explore themes of identity, culture, and personal experience.
+Trained in fine arts, she has developed a distinctive visual language marked by intricate detail and a sensitive engagement with mixed media.
+Her works often reflect her cultural heritage while responding to the complexities of contemporary life, forming layered visual narratives that resonate with both personal and collective memory.

 In this work, Tong constructs a fragmented, abstract cityscape through a pixelated grayscale background, evoking the disjointed and constructed nature of the modern, man-made environment.
 The rigid, repetitive structure of the city suggests a world shaped by systems, density, and distance—where clarity is disrupted and perception becomes fragmented.